-- 22.22 Where an offender is made subject to special restrictions ('restricted patients'), the court, or the Secretary of State for Justice in some circumstances may specify that the person be detained in a named unit within a hospital.
-This is to ensure an appropriate level of security. - 22.23 A named hospital unit can be any part of a hospital which is treated as a separate unit.
+- 22.25 Where a part 3 patient (medically disorderd offender) is made subject to special restrictions ('restricted patients'), the court, or the Secretary of State for Justice in some circumstances may specify that the person be detained in a named unit within a hospital.
+This is to ensure an appropriate level of security. - 22.26 A named hospital unit can be any part of a hospital which is treated as a separate unit.
 The hospital managers of the hospital will define the boundaries of the hospital however it will be for the court (or the Secretary of State for Justice, as the case may be) to confirm the unit or hospital covered by the detention authority in each case where it makes use of the power.
-When transferring a prisoner to hospital with a restriction direction attached, the Secretary of State may direct that the patient be detained in a specific hospital unit.
-This will normally be to a named ward to prevent patients being moved to lower levels of security within a hospital without the Secretary of State's agreement.
-Admission to a named unit will mean that the consent of the Secretary of State will be required for any leave of absence or transfer from the named unit, even if the transfer is to the same level of security, or transfer is to another part of the same hospital or to another hospital.
-If however, the transfer involves no change to either the named unit/hospital prior agreement from the Secretary of State is not required.
-The mental health casework section (MHCS) should be informed of the move (see paragraph 14.14).
+When transferring a prisoner to hospital with a restriction direction attached, the Secretary of State for Justice may direct that the patient be detained in a specific hospital unit.
+This will normally be to a named ward to prevent patients being moved to lower levels of security within a hospital without the Secretary of State for Justice's agreement.
+Admission to a named unit will mean that the consent of the Secretary of State for Justice will be required for any leave of absence or transfer from the named unit, even if the transfer is to the same level of security, or transfer is to another part of the same hospital or to another hospital.
+If however, the transfer involves no change to either the named unit or hospital prior agreement from the Secretary of State for Justice is not required.
+For example, if the detention authority covers a named hospital, to move patients between units within that hospital will not require Secretary of State for Justice permission.
+The mental health casework section (MHCS) should be informed of the move (see paragraph 14.18).